Policies & Regulations

 - Verified accidents, illness or other circumstances beyond your control

-- Evidence of inability to obtain essential support Services
+- Changes in economic situation>Evidence of inability to obtain essential support Services

 - Special consideration factors for CalWORKs, EOPS, DSPS and student veterans